-Entrance to Heritage Collections, Level 2, Central City Library
+Entrance to the Special Collections Reading Room, Level 2, Central City Library.

 Get research assistance from staff at the desk